-Microsoft rumored to be bringing the Windows 8 kernel to Windows Phone Apollo
+Microsoft rumored to be bringing the Windows 8 kernel to Windows Phone Apollo14

 To combat this Microsoft has planned a massive update scheduled for Q4 2012.
 Code-named Apollo, it will unleash high-resolution screens, dual-core CPUs, and greater integration with the upcoming Windows 8, which is scheduled for release in the same time frame.

 According to rumored information reported by All About Microsoft’s Mary-Jo Foley, that’s not all Apollo and Windows 8 will share – they may end up running the same kernel.
 Right now WP7 doesn’t share the Windows NT kernel that Windows 7 runs, it’s instead based on the Windows CE kernel.
 If the reports are true, by the end of the year both the desktop and mobile OSes would share the same Windows NT-derived kernel.

 There are advantages and disadvantages to this strategy.
 Just like Apple’s decision to base iOS on the same kernel as OSX, sharing more of the code base between Windows Phone and Windows 8 would mean faster (and cheaper) development of each.
 It would also allow developers to use one tool to develop apps for both the mobile and desktop versions of the operating system.

 On the other hand, apps written for WP7 would have to be recompiled or otherwise updated to work on a new kernel.
 This has the potential to be a real show-stopper for Windows Phone developers who may already be frustrated by the low market penetration of the WP7 platform.